 Bill Milner (Tom Harvey), Maisie Williams (Lucy Walker), Miranda Richardson (Nan Wendy Harvey), Rory Kinnear (Ellman), Charley Palmer Rothwell (Eugene), Jordan Bolger (Danny), Aymen Hamdouchi (Cutz), Shaquille Ali-Yebuah (Cass), Armin Karima (Ant), McKell David (Hazzard), Leon Annor (Keon)

-iBoy was the second film for British newcomer Adam Randall who had previously made the thriller Level Up (2016).
+iBoy was the second film for British newcomer Adam Randall.
+Randall had previously appeared with the thriller Level Up (2016) in which a man is forced to undergo a series of deadly challenges by text message and the vampire film Night Teeth (2021).
+Subsequent to this, Randall went to the US and made the horror film I See You (2019).
 Randall adapts iBoy (2010), a novel by British Young Adult writer Kevin Brooks.
 In the US, the film premiered on Netflix.

 iBoy has a novel central idea – that of someone who suddenly gets the superpower of being able to tap into all cellular broadcast and internet transmissions, even it would appear all electrical devices.
 The basic rationale of someone getting an entire cellphone embedded in his head (and surviving) is medically nonsensical but the idea is novel.
 It is, if you like, a version of the old Disney film The Computer Wore Tennis Shoes (1969) in which a young Kurt Russell had the contents of a computer transferred into his head, albeit modernised for the era of the smartphone and social media.
 It is a surprise that such an idea has not turned up as the basis of one of the superheroes in a DC or Marvel comic-book – indeed, you can predict that the further adventures of iBoy will continue in their more logically suited medium, the comic-book.